 When coronavirus spread across the world, researchers at the University of California, Santa Barbara’s Climate Hazards Center focused on identifying which groups across the world needed famine assistance brought on by the pandemic.
-This data was then used by the college’s partner, the Famine Early Warning Systems Network to distribute food.
+This data was then used by the college’s partner, the Famine Early Warning Systems Network, to distribute food.
 Other college community members focused on creating a strategy for protecting indigenous populations in Bolivia from the virus.
-This project involved reaching out to a number of Bolivian tribal leaders.
-Also in 2021, the college was instrumental in making much of the research of the University of California system in general freely accessible to the entire world online.
-Niche considers the University of California, Santa Barbara to be the 38th best college for international relations.
+This project involved reaching out to several Bolivian tribal leaders.
+Also, in 2021, the college was instrumental in making much of the research of the University of California system, in general, freely accessible to the entire world online.
+Niche considers the University of California, Santa Barbara, to be the 38th best college for international relations.
 Times Higher Education considers it to be the world’s 69th most internationally connected college.

 27. University of California, Davis